More Than Inspiration

 She never thought she'd be able to take this much of Rachel Berry.
 Even after that overwhelming day when Rachel first told her she was her muse and therefore intended to keep her around, she thought she'd only get by through the depths of her gratitude.
 Which would likely fade within a few years.
 Or so she'd thought.

 The truth was, that day was the best thing that ever happened to Quinn.
 Rachel became not only her savior, but her best friend, her confidante, her own personal cheerleader.
-Quinn soon couldn't get enough of the girl she considered to be her first true friend aside from Mercedes (as evidenced by the fact that she was over at the diva's dormitory every morning with coffee, muffins, and apartment listings tucked under her arm as soon as January hit).
+Quinn soon couldn't get enough of the woman she considered to be her first true friend aside from Mercedes (as evidenced by the fact that she had been over at Rachel's dormitory every morning with coffee, muffins, and apartment listings tucked under her arm as soon as January hit).
 It also didn't take long for Quinn to discover that when Rachel Berry was your friend, there was nothing she wouldn't do for you.
 And it made Quinn feel as though there was nothing she couldn't do.
 She was certain it was that confidence and happiness Rachel inspired in her that led her to where she was today—opening her own art gallery tomorrow evening.

-And it was this thought that led Quinn to her surge of bravery as she strode away from the balcony window, tossed the magazine to the coffee table, and kneeled before the still-concentrating Rachel, chin resting comfortably in the dip between her knees, while her hands busied themselves rubbing up and down the sides of her thighs.
+And it was this thought that led Quinn to her surge of bravery as she strode away from the balcony window, tossed the magazine to the coffee table, and knelt before the still-concentrating Rachel, chin resting comfortably in the dip between her knees, while her hands busied themselves rubbing up and down the sides of her thighs.

 "Can I ask you something?"